exakat/php-dictionary/dictionary.rst

 The classic PHP tag is ``<?php``, and it also has a short version, for better serving xml tags : `<?`.
 This one relies on the ``short_open_tag`` directive.

-Previously, PHP supported also javascript-style and ASP-style tags, though these are now unsupported.
+Previously, PHP supported also Javascript-style and ASP-style tags, though these are now unsupported.

 .. code-block:: php